ronan-fesselier/vista-sdk/cpp/README.md

 -   **Immutability:** Core domain objects (`LocalId`, `GmodPath`, `MetadataTag`, etc.) are immutable once created.
 -   **Builder Pattern:** Objects like `LocalId` are constructed using an immutable builder (`LocalIdBuilder`) where modification methods return new builder instances.
 -   **Interface-Based Design:** Clear separation of concerns through abstract interfaces (`ILocalId`, `ILocalIdBuilder`).
--   **Template-Based Safety:** Extensive use of C++20 templates and concepts for type safety and performance.

 ## Performance Characteristics